manpreetk94/node-express-knex-bookshelf/README.md

 ````

-Add columns structure into thi sfile sane save this
+Add columns structure into this file and save this

 ```js
 /**